 Yale is recognized as having one of the best chemistry programs in the U.S. We are proud of our history, faculty, laboratories, instrumentation, libraries, and relations with industry.
 Most of all, we are proud of our students and their research.
 Graduates of the department occupy leading positions in academia and industry, due in no small part to their cutting-edge research experiences.

 The department’s relatively small size facilitates meaningful interactions between students and internationally known faculty, and collegial interactions between the hardworking and lively graduate students contribute to the Ph.D. experience.

-Students who are interested in graduate work at Yale should look through the Web page that describes our facilities, instrumentation, faculty and associated faculty, staff, and seminar schedule.
-Applications for graduate admission are done through the Yale Graduate School (not through individual professors), and the application and standardized test scores are due by December 15 each year.
-Accepted students are notified later in the winter, and in the spring we host two Visiting Days for prospective graduate students in order to show them all the beauty, fun, and pleasant atmosphere that Yale and New Haven have to offer.
+Students interested in graduate study at Yale should look through the department facilities, instrumentation, faculty and associated faculty, staff, and seminar schedule.
+Applications for graduate admission are done through the Yale Graduate School of Arts and Sciences (not through individual professors) and are due, along with standardized test scores, by December 1.
+Accepted students are notified in late winter.
+In the spring, we host two visiting days to show prospective graduate students all the beauty, fun, and pleasantry of Yale and New Haven.